 Making a Will ensures that when you die, your estate, which includes your money, property and possessions, is shared exactly according to your wishes.
 We believe that everyone should make a Will, but it is especially important if you have children, own property, have savings, investments or insurance policies, or own or part-own a business.
 Having a Will means you can guarantee that your family, your friends and your favourite causes are looked after in the event of your death.

 We strongly recommended that you consult a Solicitor or Will writing professional so that they can advise you and handle the Will writing process for you.
 This will ensure that your wishes can be legally carried out.
 You can also take part in our Make a Will month.
 During the month several local solicitors pledge their time free of charge to provide a professionally written Will in exchange for a donation to the Hospice.
-Please see further details below or contact Claire Ashby (email@example.com) to find out about our next Make a Will month.
+Please see further details below or contact a member of our team at firstname.lastname@example.org to find out about our next Make a Will month.

 We believe that everyone deserves the best care at the end of their lives.
 As our local community grows and ages, an ever-increasing number of people need our care.
 By leaving a gift to us in your Will, you are helping to make sure we are here to give individually personalised, compassionate care and support to patients and their loved ones for many years to come.